-Mark Lacey.
-Although he is Australian born, he spent the first twenty four years of his life in England.
+Although Mark was Australian-born, he spent the first twenty four years of his life in England.
 Lacey’s career began in 1974 where he attended The London College of Furniture & Interior Design, which is now part of The London Guildhall University.
 The college offered a three year full-time course in Musical Instrument Technology.

 After college, Lacey moved to Oslo, Norway and spent four years working as a repairman for Norway’s largest importer of musical instruments; Norsk Musikk Instrument Company A/S. In 1979 vintage expert and dealer George Gruhn offered Lacey a position as a repairman and in 1981 he moved to Nashville.
 Lacey relocated to Los Angeles in 1983 where he ran a custom guitar design shop for pick-up designer Bill Lawrence, and then began repairing and building at another Hollywood guitar store.This continued until 1986 when George Gruhn contacted Lacey again asking if he would work at the Guild guitar factory located in Westerly, Rhode Island.
 A year later Lacey returned to Los Angeles to open his own custom guitar shop, which was called “The Guitar Garage”.
 In 1989 Lacey started making archtop and carved top semi-solid body electrics.

 In 1995 Lacey moved back to Nashville and began working at home.
-Since then Lacey’s services have been augmented and sought as a consultant for Eastman Stings Archtops with three trips to their Beijing factory and by Two Old Hippies to assist with their imported flattops.
+Subsequently, Mark’s services were also spent as a consultant for Eastman Stings Archtops with three trips to their Beijing factory and by Two Old Hippies to assist with their imported flattops.